-Outstanding IMFD participation at the International Semantic Web Conference ISWC 2024
+Outstanding participation by IMFD at the ISWC 2024 International Semantic Web Conference

 November, 2024.
 The International Semantic Web Conference is the most important conference on the semantic web at a global level: it is the place where the main advances in the area of the Semantic Web are presented.
 The alternate director of the IMFD and director of the Department of Computer Science at the University of Chile, Aidan Hogan, was the General Chair of this version of the conference, which was held in Baltimore, USA.